AvniShah04/Portfolio-AvniShah/DataVisualization2.md

-# Data Visualization Comparing Debt to GDP ratio #
+# Data Visualization Comparing Debt to GDP Ratio #

 The data source used was the OECD website which had data on various country ratios.

 # USA V/S India Ratios #

  The first visualization was focused on comparing the Debt to GDP ratio for India as a developing economy to US as a developed economy.
 This visualization highlights those specific columns.

 <iframe src="https://data.oecd.org/chart/6BlW" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6BlW" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2017</a></iframe>